jneem/regex-dfa/README.md

 Some regex features don't map well to DFAs.
 Specifically, this crate does not support (nor does it plan to support) lazy repetition or subgroup captures.
-There are also some whose support is planned, but not implemented (e.g. word boundaries).

 `regex_dfa` currently only works on nightly rust.